Canterbury Rugby Football Union: Ranfurly Shield (1903–present)

 The Ranfurly Shield was donated by the Uchter Knox, 5th Earl of Ranfurly, the governor of New Zealand (1897–1904).
 The shield had been designed as a trophy for football (not rugby) and had to be modified to depict a rugby game.
 The Shield is based on a challenge system, rather than a league or knockout competition as with most football trophies.
 The holding union must defend the shield in challenge matches, and a successful challenger becomes the new holder of the Shield.
 It was first awarded to Auckland, which had the best results in the 1903 season.
-In the first challenge on 6 August 1904, Wellington defeated Auckland 6–3 to lift what has become known colloquially as the Log o’ Wood.
+In the first challenge on 6 August 1904, Wellington defeated Auckland 6–3 to lift what has become known colloquially as the Log o' Wood.

 Canterbury has a proud history associated with the Ranfurly Shield.
-Canterbury has 15 Ranfurly Shield wins and 136 defences, second only to Auckland.
-Canterbury's first bid for the trophy in its second game in 1904, and challenged for the shield on 11 occasions before it was finally successful for a first time, when beating Manawhenua (an amalgamation of the modern day Manawatu and Horowhenua Kapiti provincial unions) 17–6 at Palmerston North.
-Canterbury's first shield tenure of any length began in 1931 and ended in 1934 after 15 successful defences.
+Canterbury has 15 Ranfurly Shield wins and 136 defenses, second only to Auckland.
+Canterbury's first bid for the trophy in its second game in 1904 and challenged for the shield on 11 occasions before it was finally successful for the first time when beating Manawhenua (an amalgamation of the modern-day Manawatu and Horowhenua Kapiti provincial unions) 17–6 at Palmerston North.
+Canterbury's first shield tenure of any length began in 1931 and ended in 1934 after 15 successful defenses.
 Between 1953 and 1956 the Cantabs held onto the shield in 23 challenges.
-In 1973 Marlborough pulled off one of the greatest Ranfurly Shield upsets of all time, by defeating Canterbury 13–6 to begin the region’s only shield tenure.
-Canterbury's greatest shield defence occurred from 1982–1985, with 25 defences.
+In 1973 Marlborough pulled off one of the greatest Ranfurly Shield upsets of all time, by defeating Canterbury 13–6 to begin the region's only shield tenure.
+Canterbury's greatest shield defence occurred from 1982–1985, with 25 defenses.
 Canterbury defeated Wellington on 18 September 1982 gaining the Ranfurly Shield for the first time in nine years.
-Canterbury would defend the shield for a then record number 25 times before Auckland would challenge on 14 September 1985.
+Canterbury would defend the shield for a then-record number of 25 times before Auckland would challenge on 14 September 1985.
 In front of 52,000 fans Auckland started strongly, jumping out to a 24–0 half-time lead.
 However, Alex Wyllie's Canterbury came back at the last minute when a Robbie Deans kick bounded over the dead ball line.
-Having held on to win 28–23, Auckland set about creating a new benchmark of 61 consecutive defences.
+Having held on to win 28–23, Auckland set about creating a new benchmark of 61 consecutive defenses.